BlockchainCourseNTU/hello-dapp/warmup.md

 Go to the most popular block explorer [etherscan.io](https://etherscan.io/), and try out the following:

-- Find your address (if you find there's no activity there, it's because you're viewing your address on live mainnet, try switch to [Kovan Explorer](https://kovan.etherscan.io/)) and click into some transactions your accounts are involved with and read their details.
+- Find your address (if you find there's no activity there, it's because you're viewing your address on live mainnet, try switch to [Rinkeby Explorer](https://rinkeby.etherscan.io/)) and click into some transactions your accounts are involved with and read their details.
 - Search `vitalik.eth` on mainnet, see how much ethers is in one of Vitalik's many accounts.
   - `.eth` is [Ethereum Name Service](https://ens.domains/) (ENS) domain registry similar to our ".com" or ".sg" in web2 world.
   - take a look at Vitalik's token possession (both ERC20 and ERC721).